LGBTQ rights in the European Union: Same-sex unions

 Also, according to the European Court of Justice in the case of Coman and Others, by judgement of 5 June 2018, a "spouse" (or partner or any other family member) in the Free Movement Directive (2004/38/EC) includes a (foreign) same-sex spouse; member states are required to confer the right of residence on the (foreign) same-sex spouse of a citizen of the European Union.
 EU member countries that do not recognise same-sex unions themselves are still bound by a ruling by the European Court of Justice to recognise same-sex marriages performed within the EU and including an EU citizen for the purposes of granting legal residence, though they do not always respect this ruling in practice (in case of Romania is still ignoring implementation of the ruling).

+On 25 November 2025, the European Court of Justice ruled in Cupriak-Trojan and Trojan v Wojewoda Mazowiecki that member states must recognise same-sex marriages lawfully concluded in another member state.
+The judges note that their decision does not oblige member states to amend their domestic legislation to recognise same-sex marriage, instead simply requiring them to recognise marriages lawfully concluded in another EU country.
+The procedure must be applied "without distinction or additional hurdles".
+The ruling expanded upon Coman and Others, which had been ignored by countries like Romania, Poland, Slovakia, Hungary, and Bulgaria.

 Family rights

 In 2021, 10 EU member states refused to recognize same-sex couples as joint parents to their children.
 This leads to situations where two people recognized as parents in one country would have their family ties legally dissolve after crossing a border.
 A frequently encountered issue is that birth certificates issued in one member state and listing two people of the same sex as parents are not recognized in other countries.
 Some children do not have passports as a result.
 The pending CJEU case V.M.A. v.
 Stolichna Obsthina involves a child who could not claim Bulgarian nationality because her parents were a lesbian couple.
 A policy brief commissioned by European Parliament Committee on Petitions recommends that the European Commission or the CJEU should clarify that Directive 2004/38 on free movement also applies to rainbow families, who should not be discriminated against in their exercise of EU free movement rights.
 The case was finally decided on 14 December 2021, with the CJEU accepting the position of the European Parliament Committee on Petitions, and finding Bulgaria in breach of EU law for not issuing documents to the child of the lesbian couple.
-The decision points out that while it is still a Member State's prerogative to decide whether or not to extend same-sex marriage and LGBT adoption rights to its own citizen, this choice cannot come at the expense of the child being deprived of the relationship of one of her parents while exercising her rights to freedom of movement within the EU.
+The decision points out that while it is still a Member State's prerogative to decide whether or not to extend same-sex marriage and LGBTQ adoption rights to its own citizen, this choice cannot come at the expense of the child being deprived of the relationship of one of her parents while exercising her rights to freedom of movement within the EU.